bertofurth/Seagate-Central-Samba/INSTRUCTIONS_CROSS_COMPILE.md

 su access however there are a number of guides on how to restore su access on the Seagate Central.
-The following guide suggests either temporarily reverting back to an older firmware version that allows su or creating then "upgrading" to a new modified Seagate Central firmware image that re-enables su access.
+The following guide suggests either temporarily reverting back to an older firmware version that allows su or creating then upgrading to a new modified Seagate Central firmware image that re-enables su access.

 https://seagatecentralenhancementclub.blogspot.com/2015/11/root-su-recovery-for-seagate-central.html